mjbhuyan/Python-bmp-detector-with-visualization/README.md

-* Inherited from Scottlawsonbc and Scheb
+Ref# from Scottlawsonbc and Scheb